haptork/easyLambda/_docs/01-welcome.md

 the time steps.

-When running in parallel, the ordering of the rows is not maintained, however easyLambda provides options to preserve ordering of rows in a group.
+When running in parallel, the ordering of the rows is not maintained, however easyLambda provides options to preserve ordering of rows in a group as shown in many examples later.

 ## Why easyLambda

-Use ezl for your data-processing tasks, to write post-processors for simulation results, for iterative machine learning algorithms, for general in-memory list processing, to write parallel codes easily, to use its many generic functions that include parallel type-safe reader, summary of data, correlation etc or may be to use data-flow.
-The easyLambda code split in many small units has almost no overhead compared to equivalent serial monolith algorithm or bare MPI only code.
+Use ezl for your table / list-processing tasks, to write post-processors for simulation results, for iterative machine learning algorithms, to write parallel codes easily, to use its many generic functions that include parallel type-safe reader, summary of data, correlation etc or to use data-flow.
+The easyLambda code split in many small units has almost no overhead compared to equivalent serial monolith code or bare MPI only code.
 This is made possible by making minimal copies of data for passing between units, functions and column selection etc.

 The library enforces no special structure, data-types or requirements on the user functions.
 Moreover, it facilitates composition of functions with core